-Published by the Great British Mag content team on 30 August, 2019
+This article was published by the Great British Mag content team on 8 September 2021

 As summer draws to a close, we Brits start to feel a little nostalgic for days gone by.
-Many of September’s best events are historic ones – vintage racecars at Goodwood Revival, explorations of history and culture through the Heritage Open Days and an annual gathering of Tolkien fans at Oxonmoot.
-But it’s not all misty-eyed history.
-September is also when cutting-edge events like London Fashion Week take place.
+Many of September’s best events are historic ones – vintage racecars at Goodwood Revival and explorations of history and culture through the Heritage Open Days.
+But September is also when cutting-edge events like London Fashion Week take place.
 Whether you want to indulge in yesteryear or charge headfirst into the future, this month has something for you.

 Where: The Tower Festival Headland, Blackpool

-If visiting you will see why it is nicknamed the “greatest free light show on Earth,” as one million light bulbs are used to transform the city every evening.
+If you visit the Blackpool Illuminations then you will see why it is nicknamed the “greatest free light show on Earth” – one million light bulbs are used to transform the city every evening.

 Got a need for speed as well as a need to dress up?
 Why not combine both urges at the best vintage motor sport event of the year?